Home

 Flu Incubation Period

-In medical terms, it is defined as a span of time starting from the period of exposure to the appearance of signs and symptoms.
+In medical terms, the incubation period is defined as a span of time starting from the period of exposure to the appearance of signs and symptoms.

 In most cases of the flu, incubation is generally 2 days, however, the incubation period of some flu viruses can range from 1-5 days.